sakosy/arch_katas_2021/ADR/ADR1.md

-# Use the microservice architecture style with containerization
+# Use the microservices as the base architectural style

 ## Context
 Farmacy Family is a start up company and does not have experienced developers available.